EMarnus/MyCostTracker/README.md

 - Able to input blank as item name.
   ![Print Error](./images/printError.PNG)

+  - When trying to print while the sheet is empty, an error ends program
+  - When trying to delete an item while the sheet is empty, an error ends program

 ### Unfixed Bugs

 - Storing and retreiving Manually entered Dates for items.
-- If you print the empty sheet you get an error.

 ## Deployment